bethurban/my-comps-client/README.md

 Need:
-Form validations and errors, including error message if no data returned on initial search Change routes to react-router
+Error message if no data returned on initial search Change routes to react-router
+Add example text on form inputs
+Ability to delete saved searches
 Sign up (Google?)
 New default image if no image returned
 Sort out CSS to structure page correctly